DPhi-Space/public-documentation/docs/3-em-api/02-api-specs.md

   - `filepath`:
     - Type: `string`
     - Required: False
-    - Description: Relative path to the file or folder
+    - Description: Relative path to the file or folder.
     - Example: `./config/incorrect_config.yaml`
   - `pod_name`:
     - Type: `string`
     - Required: False
-    - Description: Specifies which persistent volume to delete from
+    - Description: Specifies which persistent volume to delete from.
+If none is provided, the default one is assumed.
     - Example: `pod-a`

 **Response:**